WiktorBK/ByBitBot/README.md

 2. Install all requirements:
-You will find them in requirements.txt file
+You will find them inside requirements.txt file